urbit/developers.urbit.org/content/guides/core/app-school/intro.md

 +++
 title = "Introduction"
 weight = 1
-template = "doc.html"
 +++

 This guide will walk through everything you need to know to write your own Gall agents.

 The Gall Guide is suitable for anyone with an intermediate knowledge of Hoon.
-If you've worked through [Hoon School](/docs/hoon/hoon-school/intro) or something equivalent, you should be fine.
+If you've worked through [Hoon School](/guides/core/hoon-school/) or something equivalent, you should be fine.

 ## What are Gall agents?